brainhackorg/bhg-event-materials/README.md

   * [The informatics underlying meta-analysis and reproducibility in neuroimaging](https://www.youtube.com/watch?v=w1A8BvJuN3s&list=PLfqBzCl5BL3-j_YW8qmxLY9R0MgPVtspN)
   * [Instructions for Broadcasting](/docs/brainhack_broadcasting_instructions.md)

-We are currently working on all materials you may need.
-Please bear with us and share your thoughts via the email above!
+If you happen to have suggestions and thoughts on how to improve the current process and available materials, please share them with us or the community using the `Brainhack Global Mattermost channel`, or open a Pull Request in the appropriate repository.
 Thank you!